nikitavoloboev/data/focusing/rules.md

 - Use descriptives lowercased names for external triggers.

-## SnippetsLab

-- Upload all non personal snippets as Gists.
-- Create smart groups for new prefixes I add.
-- Add correct language syntax to every snippet.

 ## 2Do

 - Only have tasks I need to get done Today in `Today`.
 Important tasks are stored in `Starred` sorted by priority.
 Keep `Today` list manageable (< 15 tasks).